Sphereon-SDK/pdf-sdk/javascript/docs/Conversion2PDFApi.md

 Submit PDF job for processing

-Convert the previously uploaded file(s) to PDF, using the supplied settings associated with the job in the request body.
+Start PDF conversion.
+Convert the previously uploaded file(s) to PDF.
+The settings supplied with the job in the request body are used for the conversion.
 You can only submit the job after a new Job is created with status INPUTS_UPLOADED or resubmit an existing Job with status ERROR.
-In all cases the job Id in the path must match the jobId in the request
+In all cases the job Id in the path must match the jobId in the request.

 ### Example
 ```javascript